fraud-intelligence-limited/fil-documentation/src/tutorials-api/flagging-a-contribution.md

    ::: tip Note

-   If the `{contributionID}` corresponds to a phone number or an IP address, it can be represented as a single value.
+   If the `{id}` corresponds to a phone number or an IP address, it can be represented as a single value.

    :::

-2. Assemble a contribution flag by sending the following request:
+2. Assemble a contribution flag by sending the following request (use the `assetDefinitionIds` value retrieved in Step 1 for this request):

    ::: code-group Data structure